OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/active-directory/develop/active-directory-v2-devquickstarts-dotnet-web.md

             }
         }

-        // BUGBUG: Ending a session with hello v2.0 endpoint is not yet supported.
-Here, we just end hello session with hello web app.
+        // BUGBUG: Ending a session with the v2.0 endpoint is not yet supported.
+Here, we just end the session with the web app.
         public void SignOut()
         {
             // Send an OpenID Connect sign-out request.